tooothl3ss/XaesarCraft/README.md

 XaesarCraft is a powerful security tool that integrates XOR encryption and Caesar cipher capabilities, offering users a unique opportunity to manipulate and obscure payloads for PowerShell (PS1) and C# scripts generated through MSFVenom.

+## Disclaimer

+This tool is for educational purposes only.
+Unauthorized use of this tool against systems you do not own or have permission to test is illegal and unethical.
+The creator and contributors of XaesarCraft are not responsible for any misuse or damage caused by this program.

 ## Key Features:

 1. **XOR Encryption**: XaesarCraft enables users to employ XOR encryption to obfuscate payloads.
 This is particularly useful for bypassing signature-based antivirus systems.